vczh-libraries/Document/Cpp.md

     - [ ] `expr->Accept` should have 3 links.
   - [ ] Show progress while parsing cases.
 - [ ] More `template` on value aliases (partial specialization)
-- [ ] More `template` on functions. [post](https://en.cppreference.com/w/cpp/language/function_template)
-  - [ ] `SearchForFunctionWithSameSignature` returns all compatible `FunctionSymbol`s
-  - [ ] Generate `ClassMemberCache` for generated special members
-  - [ ] Call a function with some or all template arguments unspecified.
-  - [ ] Overload functions with some or all template arguments unspecified.
-  - [ ] `...` arguments
-  - [ ] Full Specialization
-    - [ ] Connect functions with forward declarations.
-      - [ ] When there are constant arguments, the shape of the expression should match, considering `NameExpr` and `ChildExpr` identical.
-    - [ ] When overloading, specialized functions are not considered.
-When a template function wins, then choose among the primiary and its specializations.
 - [ ] More `template` on classes (partial specialization).
   - [ ] Test scenario: first see the forward declaration of a generic class and evaluate its type, and then see the implementation and evaluate its type again.
   - [ ] Connect methods with forward declarations inside multiple levels of template classes.